 You’ve worked with some huge companies, how does big agency work. design differ from smaller jobs, in terms of your approach?

 Smaller brands are normally vying for market share and trying to solidify their positioning.
 In those circumstances, I find myself creating things that have a clear return on investment.
-The other way is to create value for customers by making things they really want to engage with so that brands create positive sentiment, which results in sales longer term.
+The other way is to create value for customers by making things they really want to engage with so that brands create positive sentiment.
+This results in sales longer term.
 It all sounds very cold and calculated.
 Truth is, it is.
 That’s why brands employ people like me to inject some heart and creativity into the mix.

 If you had to describe your style, including influences, how would you do that?

 I’ve been incredibly inspired by bald white men.
 Notably Jacque Fresco, Paul Rand, George Lois, Steve Jobs and Tim Ferris among others.
 I think I’m drawn to people who are a little bit brash and make things happen.
-I’ve always felt that the biggest design project is your own life so I’m still working on the brief of how to be a self-sustained creative professional who has complete creative freedom.
+I’ve always felt that the biggest design project is your own life.
+So I’m still working on the brief of how to be a self-sustained creative professional who has complete creative freedom.
 If I don’t achieve that, at least I’m on track to become a brash bald creative like my heroes.

-In terms of style, I love a good idea, where possible I like to keep things simple but courageous and in good taste.
+In terms of style, I love a good idea.
+Where possible I like to keep things simple but courageous and in good taste.
 If I can create things that add value rather than just selling junk that no one wants and can’t afford then that’s a bonus.

 You have a podcast, audio blog and newsletter, is the expanse of design culture important to you and if so, why?

 Definitely, I believe there are three main things that affect who you are in life.
 Firstly, genetics, but we can’t do anything about those so best to forget them.
-Secondly, circumstances; where you were born, who your parents were etc. some of which you can control in later life, others you can’t.
+Secondly, circumstances; where you were born, who your parents were etc. Some of which you can control in later life, others you can’t.
 And lastly, inputs, what you choose to consume.

 In the creative industries, we pride ourselves on good ideas and yet most people choose to have mass culture be their primary source of input.
 The result of this is that you don’t have any unique material in which to create novel ideas that have a chance of standing out.
-With that in mind, one thing I pride myself on is being choosy about what I consume, where possible I try and avoid things which appeal to the mass and I go to good sources to educate myself.
+With that in mind, one thing I pride myself on is being choosy about what I consume.
+Where possible I try and avoid things which appeal to the mass and I go to good sources to educate myself.

 Is there a particular kind of job you would say no to?

 I’ve only got to the stage in the last few years where I can start to say no. I don’t come from a family of money or creativity, so for years, I grabbed every opportunity with both hands.
-Nowadays the projects I take on have to really elevate my portfolio, teach me something new or have a huge positive impact.
+Nowadays the projects I take on have to really elevate my portfolio.
+They teach me something new or have a huge positive impact.